Fuel your ambition for professional growth

 Kate Drews Market Director, Urban Communities SMEC Australia Pty Ltd

 Leadership has revolutionary potential, but unconscious forces continue to slow the progression of diversity.
-To emerge as a champion of change, Andrew made sure women's progression in engineering became a priority.
-Andrew will explore how to actively encourage career progression and use your influence to gain buy-in.
+To emerge as a champion of change, we must make women's progression in the engineering industry a priority.
+We will explore how to actively encourage career progression and use your influence to gain buy-in.

 - Build your influence as a leader